MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 Setting up a Workspace allows DevTools to act as an Integrated Development Environment (IDE).

-Alternatively, for persistent editing of local files, use the "Edge DevTools for Visual Studio Code extension"; navigate to [Using extensions for Visual Studio Code](#using-extensions-for-visual-studio-code), below.
+Alternatively, for persistent editing of local files, use the "Edge DevTools for Visual Studio Code extension"; navigate to [Extensions for Visual Studio Code](#using-extensions-for-visual-studio-code), below.

 By default, when you edit a file in the **Sources** tool, those changes are lost when you refresh the page.